 Golden-brown zucchini parmesan fritters on tray

 Transfer the tray to the oven and bake for approximately 20 minutes.
 If needed, you can rotate the tray halfway through baking to encourage even browning.

-During baking, the Parmigiano will melt, bubble, and gradually caramelise, forming a deep golden crust.
-The fritters themselves will firm up and take on a light colour on top.
+During baking, the Parmigiano will melt, bubble, and gradually caramelize, forming a deep golden crust.
+The fritters themselves will firm up and take on a light color on top.
 You should be able to gently touch the surface without it feeling soft or wet.

+Golden-brown zucchini parmesan fritters on tray